 How does this happen?

-When provided enough nitrogen, bacteria and fungi within in the compost pile will grow and reproduce rapidly – thus breaking down and decomposing the organic material and producing heat.
-You want this growth and reproduction because you want the material to break down and give you nutrient rich compost.
+When provided enough nitrogen, bacteria, and fungi within the compost pile will grow and reproduce rapidly – thus breaking down and decomposing the organic material and producing heat.
+You want this growth and reproduction because you want the material to break down and give you nutrient-rich compost.

 Compost Temperature: What should it be?

-To ensure that your pile has composted properly, it needs to reach the desirable range of 140 degrees to 160 degrees for 10 to 15 days.
+To ensure that your pile has composted properly, it needs to reach the desired range of 140 degrees to 160 degrees for 10 to 15 days.

 In a perfect world, a pile would be aerated by turning it at least 5 times during the 10-15 day range.